 (1) General Characteristics of Material.
-Sand sources for the project will be dredged from two offshore borrow areas, OK-A and OKB.
-Borrow area OK-A is located about 1.5 miles offshore from Okaloosa Island, and is estimated to contain adequate volume.
-It is currently permitted for use by the NFS and meets state code for sand quality for beach placement.
-Borrow area OK-B is located about 7 miles offshore from Destin, Florida.
+Sand sources for the project will be dredged from two offshore borrow areas, OKA and OKB.
+Borrow area OKA is located about 1.5 miles offshore from Okaloosa Island, and is estimated to contain adequate volume.
+It is currently permitted for use by the non-Federal sponsor and meets state code for sand quality for beach placement.
+Borrow area OKB is located about 7 miles offshore from Destin, FL.
 Although not currently permitted, a geotechnical survey was done to determine the quality of the material would meet state code.
-An additional geotechnical investigation is pending along with submittal of a permit application to the Florida Department of Environmental Protection (FDEP).
+An additional geotechnical investigation is pending along with permit application with the Florida Department of Environmental Protection (FDEP).